imarc/handbook/strategy.markdown

 ## Goals

-The goal of all strategy activity is to produce a blueprint for the application or site that iMarc has contracted to deliver.

-**Strategy work should clearly define the project for the client and production team while focusing on a positive end-user experience.**
+The goal of all strategy activity is to produce a clear and concise blueprint for an application or website. **Strategy work should clearly define the project for the client and production team while focusing on a positive end-user experience.**

-Strategy sanity checks recommendations from the proposal with client needs.
+Strategy work will sanity check recommendations from the proposal against actual client needs.
 Strategy deliverables override recommendations from the proposal where necessary and agreed upon by the client.

 When proposals specify time or cost budget for production, strategy deliverables must define a project that can be easily produced within those limitations.